 - Larch ladybug (brown)

 Most ladybug species, including the Asian ladybug (Harmonia axyridis), cause chemical burns inside the mouth.
-As described by Science Daily, that’s because they secrete a fluid from their hemolymph as soon as they are attacked.
+Science Daily stated that they secrete a fluid from their hemolymph when attacked.

 This fluid contains microsporidia, which are tiny fungus-like protozoa parasitic body cells.
 Ladybugs are resistant to these parasites, so they’re used as an effective defense mechanism, burning any creature that comes into contact with it.

-As the fluid is secreted reactively once the ladybug is in danger, it’s most likely to affect a cat’s mouth just before the bug’s imminent death, causing ulcers and oral irritation.
+As the fluid is secreted reactively once the ladybug is in danger, it’s most likely to affect a cat’s mouth just before its death, causing ulcers and oral irritation.

-This fluid also causes ladybugs to stick to the roof of your cat’s mouth instead of being swallowed.
+Also, this fluid causes ladybugs to stick to the roof of your cat’s mouth instead of being swallowed.

-Similar to mouth ulcers, if your cat manages to ingest the fluid a ladybug secretes, its gastrointestinal system is likely to become irritated by the toxins.
+If your cat ingests the fluid a ladybug secretes, its gastrointestinal system will likely become irritated by the toxins.

-Similarly, when consumed in large quantities, ladybugs can cause stomach upset or ulceration thanks to the unhealthy amounts of toxins in the body.
+Similarly, when consumed in large quantities, ladybugs can cause stomach upset or ulceration due to the level of toxins in the body.

-In the worse cases, your cat may display the following unpleasant signs:
+In the worse cases, your cat may display the following signs: